xrazis/arke/README.md

-# Arke
+# Marvin

-*Arke is a no frills, discord bot with some basic functionality.*
+*Marvin is a no frills, discord bot with some basic functionality.*

 ## Commands